OminiaVincit/ExAC/README.md

 * Read VCFfile for each line
 * Import chr, pos, alt, AC, AC_EAS, AN, AN_EAS to hash-table (key: chr, pos)
 * From each sample, get SNV positions VCF file.
 Read this file for each line and search in ExAC hash table with (chr, pos) key.
-If search item is hitted, then add alt:AC, AC_EAS, AN, AN_EAS to VCF file.
+If search item is hitted, then add alt:AC, AC_EAS, AN, AN_EAS to the end of this line.
 * Problem: it takes about 15 mins to read ExAC VCF file (on RAM disk)

 # Improvements